ycsyrc-official/ObstacleAvoidanceGame/README.md

 In this game, you need to control your ball(black) by moving the mouse to avoid being hit by other blocks.
 There are four modes in this game, which are 'Normal Mode', 'Infinite Level Mode', 'Survival Mode' and 'Special Mode'.
 The rules of each mode are listed as follows.

 ## Normal Mode
 In Normal Mode, you start with 3 lives.
 Every 0.2 seconds, there is a 1% chance to spawn a Life Block (+1 life).
 Hitting a block reduces your life by 1.
 When life reaches 0, the game ends.
-In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, up to a maximum of level 20.\nAfter each game round, the game record is saved in personal_data_Normal Mode.xlsx.
+In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, up to a maximum of level 20.
+After each game round, the game record is saved in personal_data_Normal Mode.xlsx.
 <img src="https://github.com/user-attachments/assets/204c5da5-71a7-47ab-8cf0-79bfc3a6404a" height="400" />

 ## Infinite Level Mode
 In Infinite Level Mode, you start with 3 lives.
 Every 0.2 seconds, there is a 1% chance to spawn a Life Block (+1 life).
 Hitting a block reduces your life by 1.
 When life reaches 0, the game ends.
-In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, with no maximum level limit.\nAfter each game round, the game record is saved in personal_data_Infinite Level Mode.xlsx.
+In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, with no maximum level limit.
+After each game round, the game record is saved in personal_data_Infinite Level Mode.xlsx.
 <img src="https://github.com/user-attachments/assets/3907b000-94f7-4e7a-9768-954f4f4f279b" height="400" />

 ## Survival Mode
 In Survival Mode, you start with 1 life, and no Life Blocks will spawn.
 Hitting a block ends the game immediately.
-In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, up to a maximum of level 20.\nAfter each game round, the game record is saved in personal_data_Survival Mode.xlsx.
+In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, up to a maximum of level 20.
+After each game round, the game record is saved in personal_data_Survival Mode.xlsx.
 <img src="https://github.com/user-attachments/assets/a3c08b95-5ab8-4fb6-a25a-34e49a81c916" height="400" />

 ## Special Mode
 In Special Mode, you start with 3 lives.
 Every 0.2 seconds, there is a 1% chance to spawn a Life Block (+1 life).
 Hitting a block reduces your life by 1.
 The game ends when your life reaches 0 or when you hit a Bomb (a red-gray circle).
-In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, up to a maximum of level 20.\nThis mode also has two special blocks: Ice Block (blue square) slows down all blocks and bombs by half, and Ball Acceleration Block (golden square) increases your ball movement speed by 3x.
-Both effects last for 3 seconds.\nAfter each game round, the game record is saved in personal_data_Special Mode.xlsx.
+In this mode, the level increases every 4 seconds, and with each level, the block speed and spawn rate increase by 5%, up to a maximum of level 20.
+This mode also has two special blocks: Ice Block (blue square) slows down all blocks and bombs by half, and Ball Acceleration Block (golden square) increases your ball movement speed by 3x.
+Both effects last for 3 seconds.
+After each game round, the game record is saved in personal_data_Special Mode.xlsx.
 <img src="https://github.com/user-attachments/assets/60b22ec0-bc11-4a4d-bc56-d1fef19e3041" height="400" />